-So, this has been a blog post in the making for a while now, but never got around to fully writing it up, so here goes nothing…
+So, this has been a blog post in the making for a while now but never got around to fully writing it up, so here goes nothing…

 I run a UDM Pro in the house.
 It has 2 WAN Links: 1 1Gb link and 1 10Gb Link.
 I also run AS204994, my own ASN with its own Transit and Peering connections, mostly in Europe.
-There is a VM in the house which acts as a connection to AS204994, which gives me a full connection to the Internet though my own ASN.
-More details on my AS204994 blog here.
+There is a VM in the house which acts as a connection to AS204994, which gives me a full connection to the Internet through my own ASN.
+More details on my AS204994 blog are here.

 The new setup is an Intel Nuc (i3 with 32GB RAM and 2x512GB SSDs… VERY OVERKILL for the job at hand) running Ubuntu Linux.
 It has a USB Hub with 3 USB Ports and an Ethernet port connected, giving me 2 Ethernet ports on the box in total.
 2 of the USB Ports are connected to USB 4G Modems from Huawei and the external ethernet port is directly connected to my cable modem.